-A State Implementation Team has been formed and consists of the ADE Assistant Commissioner, Division of Learning Services; the director of Curricular Supports; the director of Special Education; the SPDG Core Management Team; ADE staff from multiple units; the IDEA data manager; and the external evaluator.
+A State Implementation Team has been formed and consists of the ADE Assistant Commissioner for the Division of Learning Services; the director of Assessment; the director of Special Education; R.I.S.E.
+Specialists, support staff from the Curriculum unit, the SPDG Core Management Team; ADE staff from multiple units; the IDEA data manager; and the external evaluator.
+The evaluation tool the State Implementation Team is utilizing is the SISEP State Capacity Assessment (SCA).

 The SPDG Core Management Team includes staff hired to support the SPDG (SPDG Director, RTI Literacy Coordinator, Literacy Specialist, RTI Behavior Coordinator), American Institutes for Research, Arkansas State University's Center for Community Engagement, the Center the Exceptional Families, and external evaluators from Public Sector Consultants.
 The role of the State Implementation Team is to

-- Advise the Core Management Team regarding implementation, barrier-busting, communication strategies - Provide input to improve alignment with relevant state initiatives - Use fidelity and student outcome data for project improvements and decision-making, as well as reporting.
+- Advise the Core Management Team regarding implementation and barriers. - Provide input to improve alignment with relevant state initiatives. - Use fidelity and student outcome data for project improvements and decisionmaking, as well as reporting.